AndersDeath/diary2/000-current.md

 Yesterday I bought a jacket and this is good, because the wherther today is aweful.
 I went to a shop this morning and this thing was very usefull.
 It's just rains for whole days.

 I again forget and editing the latest blog.
 I will add this to my todolist.
+It's the only way to remember about it.